-In her 2011 book "Bossypants," Tina Fey said that during the early years of 30 Rock, Donald Glover was its only black writer.
-She also said that he was so young that when he started on the writing staff, he was still living in an NYU dorm and working there as a Resident Adviser.
+In her 2011 book "Bossypants", Tina Fey said that during the early years of the show, Donald Glover was its only black writer.
+She also said that he was so young that when he started on the writing staff, he was still living in an NYU dorm, and working there as a Resident Adviser.
 Since he came from a large family in Stone Mountain, Georgia, Fey said that Glover was especially good at writing for the character of Kenneth, who was also supposed to be from Stone Mountain.
-Glover later became a star as an actor on the TV show Community (2009).
+Glover later became a star on the television show Community (2009).

-One of the reasons Jane Krakowski was drawn to the series was because it gave her the chance to sing and dance.
-Sitcoms today don't usually allow for that - this was the first since Ally McBeal (1997).
+One of the reasons Jane Krakowski (Jenna) was drawn to the series, was because it gave her the chance to sing and dance.
+Sitcoms today don't usually allow for that, this was the first since Ally McBeal (1997).

 On December 29, 2006, Nielsen Media Research reported the results of having, for the first time, monitored viewers who use a digital video recorder to record shows for later viewing.
-According to the Nielsen numbers, "30 Rock" had the fifth-largest increase (viewers who use a DVR to record the show and then watch it within a week of its initial airing).
-According to Nielsen, the show adds nearly 7.5% to its total audience every week as a result of these "live plus seven" viewers
+According to the Nielsen numbers, this show had the fifth-largest increase (viewers who use a DVR to record the show and then watch it within a week of its initial airing).
+According to Nielsen, the show added nearly 7.5 percent to its total audience every week as a result of these "live plus seven" viewers.

-Characters Liz and Jenna began "The Girlie Show" at The Second City in Chicago.
-In 1992 Tina Fey took classes there and in 1994 was invited to join the cast.
-Her writing partner was Rachel Dratch and their time together inspired the relationship between Liz and Jenna.
+Liz and Jenna began "The Girlie Show" at The Second City in Chicago.
+In 1992, Tina Fey took classes there, and in 1994, was invited to join the cast.
+Her writing partner was Rachel Dratch, and their time together inspired the relationship between Liz and Jenna.

 Jack Donaghy is a staunch conservative Republican who looks down on anything he considers even remotely liberal.
 In real life, Alec Baldwin is a staunch Democrat famous for his liberal political views.

-Before Will Forte played Paul, Jenna's boyfriend and Jenna impersonator in later episodes, he appeared in Season 1 Episode 12 "Black Tie" as "Tomas" the assistant to Austrian Prince Gerhardt, played by Paul Reubens.
-In the episode, he tells Jenna that the Prince wishes to meet her and introduces them.
+Before Will Forte played Paul, Jenna's boyfriend and Jenna impersonator in later episodes, he appeared in season one, episode twelve, "Black Tie" as Tomas, the assistant to Austrian Prince Gerhardt, played by Paul Reubens.
+In the episode, he tells Jenna that the Prince wishes to meet her, and introduces them.

-In an episode of Season one, Jack (Alec Baldwin) mentions watching "Friends" (1994) and makes several references to the show.
-Baldwin made an appearance in Friends as Parker, the overly enthusiastic guy Phoebe goes out with in Season 8.
-Also, David Schwimmer and Jennifer Aniston (Ross and Rachel in Friends) both guest starred in 30 Rock during Seasons 2 and 3 (Schwimmer in Season 2 and Aniston in Season 3 respectively).
+In an episode of season one, Jack (Alec Baldwin) mentions watching Friends (1994), and makes several references to the show.
+Baldwin made an appearance in Friends (1994) as Parker, the overly enthusiastic guy Phoebe goes out with in season eight.
+Also, David Schwimmer and Jennifer Aniston (Ross and Rachel on Friends (1994)) guest starred on this show during seasons two and three (Schwimmer in season two, and Aniston in season three).

-A running gag is the mispronunciation of the film "Rural Juror", which Jenna starred in series 1.
-It is often just pronounced as "Rrurr Jjurr".
-In the season 7 finale, Jenna sings the theme song of the musical "Rural Juror".
+A running gag was the mispronunciation of Jenna's low-budget film "Rural Juror" in season one.
+It was often just pronounced as "Rrurr Jjurr".
+In the season seven finale, Jenna sings the theme song of the musical "Rural Juror".
 The song itself has utterly incomprehensible lyrics for the public.
 However, it is the first time Jenna pronounces "Rural Juror" correctly.
-One of the lyrics that was pronounced perfectly was "I----- will never forget you, rural juror."
-The sentiment can be interpreted as Jenna/Jane/the writers of 30 Rock expressing their sadness over the show's end.
+One of the lyrics that was pronounced perfectly was "I will never forget you, rural juror."

 The trivia items below may give away important plot points.

 The show often pokes fun at themes and characters that the show leaves hanging.
-For example, in one episode, Kenneth tells Liz that no more mail could fit into her box because it was stuffed with unopened adoption letters, hinting at Liz's disappeared interest to adopt a child.
+For example, in one episode Kenneth tells Liz that no more mail could fit into her box because it was stuffed with unopened adoption letters, hinting at Liz's efforts in earlier episodes to adopt a child.
 Another instance is the character of Danny Baker.
-In one episode, Pete tells Danny that he would've asked Danny to do a favor for him, but he forgot he works at TGS, poking fun at the fact that Danny often goes missing for several episodes at a time.
-Again, in the 100th episode, Danny states that he remembers season 1 of TGS, even though he hadn't worked there yet, but then later in the episode has Josh's flashbacks, meaning that Danny and Josh share the same fate in which they both appear in several episodes and then are never heard from again.
+In one episode, Pete tells Danny that he would've asked Danny to do a favor for him, but he forgot he works at "TGS", poking fun at the fact that Danny often goes missing for several episodes at a time.
+In the one hundredth episode, Danny states that he remembers season one of "TGS", even though he hadn't worked there yet, but then later in the episode, has Josh's flashbacks, meaning that Danny and Josh share the same fate, in which they both appear in several episodes and then are never heard from again.

 Elizabeth Banks played a character on Scrubs (2001) who was impregnated by a character named J.D.
 (John Dorian).
-On "30 Rock", she was impregnated by another character with initials J.D.
+On this show, she was impregnated by another character with initials J.D.
 (Jack Donaghy).